Aricg/PackStackSandBox/README.md

 Can be run in bridged mode or nat mode, see below for details

-they can be reached after vagrant up with
+nodes can be reached after vagrant up with
     vagrant ssh controller
     vagrant ssh compute